 The third- and fourth-year clinical clerkships are mandatory, 12 block rotations for each academic year.
 Each year's curriculum may be completed in any order by the Office of Clinical Rotations.
 The minimum length of a rotation is four weeks.
 Rotations may not be split.
-In the third and fourth years, core sites for each student will be determined by the Clinical Rotations Team.
-The student may express a preference for core rotation sites.
-The student may elect to rotate at offsite programs during the elective Podiatric Medicine, Surgery, and Biomechanics/Orthopedics externship block with approval by the Clinical Rotations Committee.
+In the third and fourth years, core sites for each student will be determined by the Clinical Rotations team.
+Students may express a preference for core rotation sites.
+Students may elect to rotate at offsite programs during the elective Podiatric Medicine, Surgery, and Biomechanics clerkship block with approval by the Clinical Rotations Committee.
 This rotation occurs in both the third and fourth academic years.